elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

 #### Generating genomic data
 * Establish protocols and document the steps taken in the lab to process the sample and in the computational workflow to prepare the resulting data.
 Make sure to keep information from quality assurance procedures and strive to make your labwork and computational process as reproducible as possible.
     * [High-Throughput Sequencing \| LifeScienceRDMLookUp](https://elixir.no/rdm-lookup/sequencing)
-    * The [Beyond 1 Million genomes project](https://b1mg-project.eu/) provides guidelines that cover the minimum [quality requirements](https://zenodo.org/record/5018495) for the generation of genome sequencing data.
+    * The [Beyond 1 Million genomes project](https://b1mg-project.eu/) provides guidelines that cover the minimum quality requirements {% cite "gut2021B1MG" %} for the generation of genome sequencing data.
     * Data repositories generally have information about recommended [data file formats](data_publication) and [metadata](metadata_management)
     * The {% tool "fair-cookbook" %} provides instructions on [validation of file formats](https://faircookbook.elixir-europe.org/content/recipes/interoperability/fastq-file-format-validators.html)
     * A good place to look for scientific and technical information about data quality validation software tools for pathogenomics is {% tool "bio-tools" %}.